 If a person does not wish to come to the casino to self-exclude/ban themselves they have the option of having the exclusion processed at a nominated Gambling Help Service centre.

-ECHO Making an informed decision brochure (For more information on Self-Exclusion)
+See the Echo Making and informed decision brochure for more information on self exclusion.

 The Star Self-Exclusion program